Adbhavna1369/PKS1510_modelling/README.md

   --help                          Show this message and exit.
 ```

-So, to perform the fit of the 2012 adjusting some of the initial parameters (the ones specified in the help command)
+So, to perform the fit of the 2012 state adjusting some of the initial parameters (the ones specified in the help command)
 ```shell
 python make.py fit --state 2012 --k_e 0.01 --gamma_min 3 --gamma_max 7e4
 ```